[Game Review] “Bondage Seductions”

 2. Nipple suckers

-I really liked these!
-They’re a great gentle introduction to nipple play, and perfect if you want some sensation but without the pain of clamps or clothes pegs.
-I have pretty small nipples on fairly large breasts, and I found these stayed in place very nicely once I’d suctioned them onto my chest.
+I really liked these little suckers!
+They’re a great gentle introduction to nipple play, and perfect if you want some sensation but without the pain of nipple clamps or clothes pegs.
+They work for all chest sizes, from flat chests to large breasts, and most nipple sizes.
+If you flick or hit them too hard, they will fly off, but they can withstand some gentle manipulation.

 3. Ball gag